 Spain has had the upper hand recently, beating Portugal on the way to winning the World Cup in 2010 and the European Championships in 2012.

-They have been drawn in the same group for this year’s World Cup final.
+They are in the same group for this year’s World Cup final.
 As two of the pre-tournament favorites, expect this to be one of the games of the World Cup.

 Iran Vs. Saudi Arabia